The short answer

 People say, "Do a mitzvah," and often mean "do something nice."

 That is not exactly wrong, but it is not the core meaning.
 In Judaism, a mitzvah is first of all a commandment.
 The Hebrew word refers to an obligation rooted in Torah and later Jewish legal tradition.
-That is why a mitzvah is not just a kind gesture someone happens to admire.
+That is why a mitzvah is more than a kind gesture someone happens to admire.
 It belongs to a framework of duty, law, covenant, and divine expectation.

 The softer modern meaning came later.